JasonBrannon/GoVRE/README.md

 # So What's the Status Here?

-> What's' happening to GoVRE?
+> What's happening to GoVRE?

 Since VRE (Virginia Rail Express) has released an offical Mobile app which includes ticket purchasing, GoVRE will become irrelevant over time.
-However, I'm making GoVRE open source to provide a community supported alternative.'
+However, I'm making GoVRE open source to provide a community supported alternative.

 > Is there an iOS version?

 I started a Swift version of GoVRE, but squashed the development after learning of the new VRE App.
-Fill free to begin this effort if you'd like.'
+Fill free to begin this effort if you'd like.

 > How can I help?

 Please see the [issues](https://github.com/JasonBrannon/GoVRE/issues) section to report any bugs or feature requests and to see the list of known issues.
-We can't promise fast response times since we all have full time jobs of our own, but I will do our best to respond in a timely fashion.
+I can't promise fast response times since I juggle work and family obligations, but I will do my best to respond in a timely fashion.
 If you'd like to contribute, please fork this repository and contribute back using
 [pull requests](https://github.com/JasonBrannon/GoVRE/pulls).

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests